mzufferey/omics/index.md

 VIPER has been extensively validated as an accurate method- ology to measure a protein’s activity, on the basis of the enrichment of its tissue-specific activated and repressed tran- scriptional targets (regulon) in over and under-expressed genes (Alvarez et al., 2016)—i.e., akin to a highly multiplexed gene- reporter assay.

+The metaVIPER approach (Ding et al., 2018), available from the R VIPER package, was then used to generate two interactomes from the TCGAPRAD cohort (this manuscript) and the 2015 SU2C metastatic Castration Resistant Prostate Cancer (mCRPC) cohort (Rob-

  corto: a lightweight R package for gene network inference and master regulator analysis

+We present a new R package, CorDiffViz, that facilitates the estimation and visualization of differential  correlation networks using multiple correlation measures and inference  methods.
+The software is implemented in R, HTML and Javascript, and is available at https://github.com/sqyu/CorDiffViz.
+Visualization has been tested for the Chrome and Firefox web browsers.
+A demo is available at https://diffcornet.github.io/CorDiffViz/demo.html.